conorrfarrell/vc-tech/README.md

 - If you have node already installed navigate to `payouts`
 - Update the env file so that it can access your local MySQL
 - Update payout transaction limit in the env file if needed
-- Run Init API request below
 - Run `yarn install`
-- Run `yarn init` - this will create all the tables and add some dummy data in
 - Run `yarn start`
+- Run Init API request below
 - Navigate to your desired API tool and use the API calls below.

+## Steps to test with API

+Using API titles here for more clarity

+- `Get all payouts waiting to be created` This will give you a list of soldItems by their itemIds.
+- Use all or a couple of these `itemIds` in the `Trigger new payouts to be created for a particular seller` This will create new payout(s) convert to appropriate currency
+- Use `Get all payouts by a seller reference` To get a detail description of the payouts associated to a seller

 ## API Reference